chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 **Note: This model is still under developement and is not final.
-Still working on improving the acuracy and increasing my datasets size**
+Still working on improving the accuracy and increasing my datasets size**